natalietma/Neutrino-LLaMa/LLaMa3.2Vision_Finetune/README.md

 To connect the group server, you must be either on campus with UCI network, or use UCI VPN to connect to the server.
 More info about UCI VPN: https://www.oit.uci.edu/services/security/vpn/

 Run `ssh username@tau-neutrino.ps.uci.edu` to connect to the server.
+*Replace username with your own username set for this server.

-If you don’t have an account on Tau server, please contact Jiaxi Liu.
+If you don’t have an account on Tau server, please contact Jiaxi Liu.*

 *Note: Be sure your password is safe and correct.
 Your account will be locked when you input wrong password twice.
 You are not entitled to run at root or sudo.*